 Camellia Secrets – Vilagarcía de Arousa

-We suggest a route through the most spectacular gardens in Galicia, visiting fascinating green spaces of international recognition, discovering hidden spots, and the abundant natural life of these places full of particular charm.
-Our gastronomy and wines will intensify the exquisiteness of your day.
+We suggest a route through the most spectacular Camellia gardens in Galicia, visiting fascinating green spaces of international recognition, knowing the inside of galician manor houses, discovering hidden spots as a tiny chapel from the XVI century, and the abundant natural life of these places full of particular charm.
+Our day will finish with an Albarino wine tasting paired with galician bites.

 How to get to Vilagarcía de Arousa?
 It´s easy!
 Please click here for full details.

 We will be happy to offer you a private transfer from Vigo or Santiago.
 Please email us for further details.

 We kindly ask you to book this emotion with at least 48 hours in advance.
 If you wish to join us after please email us.

 Dress standard: Comfortable clothes and walking shoes are recommended.

 We also recommend you bring a bottle of water, sunscreen, and a hat during the summer months.
 Winters are not cold, but they are rainy so that a raincoat might be necessary!